Summary of Significant Accounting Policies

 The Company uses three levels of inputs that may be used to measure fair value:

 With respect to receivables, concentrations of credit risk are limited to a few customers in the construction industry.
 The Company performs ongoing credit evaluations of its customers’ financial condition and, generally, requires no collateral from its customers other than normal lien rights.
-At September 30, 2017 and December 31, 2016, 60% and 63%, respectively, of the Company’s accounts receivable were due from three customers, respectively.
+At March 31, 2019 and December 31, 2018, 72% and %, respectively, of the Company’s accounts receivable were due from two customers.

-Costs of revenue relating to one and two vendors represented approximately 59% and 64% of the Company’s total cost of revenue for the three months ended September 30, 2017 and 2016, respectively.
-Costs of revenue relating to two vendors represented approximately 71% and 67% of the Company’s total cost of revenue for the nine months ended September 30, 2017 and 2016, respectively.
+Cost of revenue relating to two and three vendors represented approximately 95% and 75% of the Company’s total cost of revenue for the three months ended March 31, 2019 and 2018, respectively.
 The Company believes it has access to alternative suppliers, with limited disruption to the business, should circumstances change with its existing suppliers.

 The entire disclosure for all significant accounting policies of the reporting entity.